2015 Sustainability Institute for P12 Educators

 The assurance of a productive, safe, viable future is marked by the interconnectedness of the human and environmental systems.
-At this Institute we will define sustainability in an educational context, present examples of P12 schools and resources for sustainability, and provide working sessions for educators to plan for how they can bring sustainability into their classrooms and institutions.
+At this Institute we will not just build awareness…we will discuss the nuts and bolts of bringing the student voice into the community, share examples from other P12 schools and resources for sustainability, and provide working sessions for educators to plan for how they can bring sustainability into their classrooms and institutions.

 The Need for Sustainability Education

 Below is a video discussing why sustainability education is needed in our schools

 today.
 It was produced by Growing Greener Schools and published by PBS Video.

 The cost of the 3-day Institute is $150.
 This includes breakfasts and lunches.
 Campus housing is available for $55 per night.
 For more information, contact email@example.com.